stweeks-pdx/ECE586-RISCV-BUSNISS/doc/README.md

 multiply or floating point.
 This polymorphism allowed for simpler code, code reuse, and makes additions to the existing project seamless.

+## Register and Memory
+Register and Memory are singleton objects used throughout this project.
+They need to be a single living source of true information used by every other part of the simulator.
+The implementation of these also used the standard library to ease common coding mistakes and nasty bugs.
+The memory is a wrapper class around a hash map.
+This associative array allows the memory to grow as neeeded.
+The memory class does not protect you from writing past the SP or reading from a memory location that hasn't been accessed yet.
+The register map uses the array container which provides built in safe guards for bounds checking.
+This also allows us to interact as if a normal raw-array in C without the pitfalls of checks and uninitialized values.

 # Testing
 For this project we used the [V-model approach](https://dorleco.com/v-model-development-techniques-to-design/) which included integration and unit testing.